pvdz/preval/tests/cases/normalize/expressions/statement/for_in_left/auto_pattern_arr_complex.md

 ## Todos triggered

-- inline computed array property read
+- (todo) inline computed array property read
-- we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
+- (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
-- Calling a static method on an ident that is not global and not recorded: $tmpForInGen_next
+- (todo) Calling a static method on an ident that is not global and not recorded: $tmpForInGen_next

 ## Globals